 A Brief History

-Today, we celebrate the sixth month anniversary since the founding of History and Headlines on September 22, 2013.
+Today, we celebrate the founding of History and Headlines on September 22, 2013.
 We now have over 200 articles on our site and so what better way to commemorate these milestones than by digging deeper into the bizarre and sordid history of the leader of a nuclear armed nation possessing more territory than any other country in the world?

 6. Putin “Stole” Robert Kraft’s Super Bowl Ring

 In 2005, Robert Kraft, owner of the American football team The Patriots, had the opportunity to meet with Vladimir Putin.
 During this meeting, Kraft decided to show Putin his Super Bowl ring, valued at $25,000.
 According to Kraft, “I took out the ring and showed it to [Putin], and he put it on and he goes, ‘I can kill someone with this ring…I put my hand out and he put it in his pocket, and three KGB guys got around him and walked out….I really didn’t [want to].
 I had an emotional tie to the ring, it has my name on it.
 I don’t want to see it on eBay.”
 The ring remains in Russia.

 5. Putin Kissed a Boy, because WHY!?